cpavloud/mysite/_pages/publications.md

 ## Book chapters:

+**2025**

+* **Pavloudi C**, Boxshall GA, Bray RA, Cribb TH, Cutmore SC, Miller TL, Wee N, Sasal P (2025) The Biodiversity of Metazoan Parasites of Coral Reef Fishes of the Central and Eastern Indo-Pacific.
+In: Planes, S. (eds) The Future of Coral Reefs.
+Coral Reefs of the World, vol 21.
+Springer, Cham. doi: [10.1007/978-3-031-98584-3_9](https://doi.org/10.1007/978-3-031-98584-3_9)

 **2022**
 * **Pavloudi C**, Chatzinikolaou Ε, Keklikoglou Κ, Vasileiadou Κ, Arvanitidis C (2022) Seascape of soft bottom benthic communities in the Aegean Sea.
 In: The Aegean Sea Environment: The Biodiversity of the Natural System.
-The Handbook of Environmental Chemistry (2024), 129:255–290 Springer, Berlin, Heidelberg. doi: [10.1007/698_2021_839](https://doi.org/10.1007/698_2021_839) **(corresponding author)**
+The Handbook of Environmental Chemistry (2024), 129: 255–290 Springer, Berlin, Heidelberg. doi: [10.1007/698_2021_839](https://doi.org/10.1007/698_2021_839) **(corresponding author)**

 ## Handbooks/Reports: